Additive problems with almost prime squares: Additive problems in cusp forms

 \section{Additive problems in cusp forms}

 In this section we deal with the innermost sum of \eqref{sg3} when the set $\mathcal{L}$ consists of numbers $n-\ell$ where $\ell$ is either prime or smooth.
-We generally consider a holomorphic or Maa{\ss} cuspidal Hecke newform $\phi$ of level $4\mid N$, character $\chi_{-4}$ and Hecke eigenvalues $\lambda(n)$ whose archimedean parameter (weight or spectral parameter) we denote by $\mu$.
+We generally consider a holomorphic or Maa{\ss} cuspidal Hecke newform $\phi$ of level $4\mid N$, character $\chi_{-4}$ and Hecke eigenvalues $\lambda(n)$ (which by self-adjointness of Hecke operators are real) whose archimedean parameter (weight or spectral parameter) we denote by $\mu$.
 We start with two auxiliary results.

 \begin{prop} Let $ M, X, Z \geq 1$, $\Delta\in \mathbb{N},$ and $f, \sigma \in \mathbb{Z} \setminus \{0\}$.
 Let $\alpha_m, \beta_n$ be sequences supported on $[M, 2M]$, $[X, 2X]$ respectively.
-Suppose that $|\alpha_m|\ll m^\epsilon$ for any $\epsilon>0$ and $\alpha_m\beta_n$ vanishes unless $\sigma mn+f$ is in some dyadic interval $[\Xi, 2\Xi]$ with $|\sigma|MX/Z \ll \Xi \ll |\sigma|MX + |f|$.
+Suppose that $|\alpha_m|\ll m^\varepsilon$ for any $\varepsilon>0$ and $\alpha_m\beta_n$ vanishes unless $\sigma mn+f$ is in some dyadic interval $[\Xi, 2\Xi]$ with $|\sigma|MX/Z \ll \Xi \ll |\sigma|MX + |f|$.
 Then

 for some absolute constant $A > 0$ and any $\varepsilon>0$, where $P =\Delta|\sigma|(1 + |\mu|)NZ (1 + |f|/MX)$. \end{prop}